Updated August 11, 2023

 Enabled macros in Excel:

-2. Enable Macros in Excel through Macros Settings under Trust center
+2. Enable Macros in Excel through Macros Settings under the Trust Center

 Steps to follow if Macros Settings are not working: